AleksandarDzudzevic/WeatherStationProject/README.md

 Fig 5.
 In this flow diagram above, it shows the function that extracts the data from the sensors with an id within the appropriate range.
 The range of the sensor_ids that were used while collecting temperature and humidity data during the 48 hour procedure of data collecting inside the room.
 By using this function only the relavant data during that time will be used and later on presented, preventing any mistakes in the data corelation between the readings inside and outside the room.

 ## Data storing
-#### Data consisting of the humidity and temperature levels during the 48-hour period when the recording was done was both recorded in a csv file and posted on the server.
+Data consisting of the humidity and temperature levels during the 48-hour period when the recording was done was both recorded in a csv file and posted on the server.
 The example of the readings stored in a .csv file (Fig Ds.1) and on the server (Fig Ds.2) is given in the figures below.
-#### Fig Ds.1 Shows the .csv file where we stored data
 ![We used a .csv file to store 48hours worth of data measured every 5 min.
 Each row has a time when data was recorded, tempratures and humidity from all 4 sensors, median temperature and humidity](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/crietria-c-proof5.1.png)
+Fig Ds.1 Shows the .csv file where we stored data
+![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/Recordings_from_the_server_example.png)
-#### Fig Ds.2 Showing data uploaded on to the server.
+Fig Ds.2 Showing data uploaded on to the server.
 Specific data we used was aquired by developing a program which checks sensor id and id of the recording and only requests specific data for the specific time period.
-![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/Recordings_from_the_server_example.png)
-#### Program part used for 1) sending the data and uploading it to the server and 2) collecting recordings with get_readings(Function showed later in development part) and putting it into the .csv file
 ```.py
 def senddata(value, sensor_id):
     new_record ={"datetime":str(datetime.isoformat(datetime.now())),"sensor_id":sensor_id, "value":value}